shakk-thii/Semantic-Matching-AI-Agent/README.md

 # AI Semantic Matching Engine

-A semantic matching system that pairs student/mentee profiles with business/mentor profiles using Sentence Transformer embeddings and cosine similarity, with an explainable AI reasoning layer and a built-in feedback loop.
+A semantic ai agent that matches business owners and other relations with students based on cosine similarity , traits , requirements and other attributes

 ## How it works
 1. **Parse profiles** — student and business profiles are combined into a single